 Credit Card Debt for Luxury Goods

 Luxury goods and services can include more than just really expensive items or property that you own.
-“Luxury” can mean anything that you don’t necessarily need to stay on your feet or support your dependents.
-Therefore, if you have charged $675 or more in credit card debt recently, you may want to wait at least 90 days from the last credit card charge to file a Chapter 7 bankruptcy case.
+Luxury can mean anything that you don’t necessarily need to stay on your feet or support your dependents.
+So, if you have charged $675 or more in credit card debt recently, you may want to wait at least 90 days from the last credit card charge to file a Chapter 7 bankruptcy case.

-Credit Card Debt Incurred to Pay Non-Dischargeable Debts
+Credit Card Debt Incurred To Pay Non-Dischargeable Debts

 If you used the credit card to pay for debts that you could not typically get rid of in a bankruptcy case, that debt won’t likely get erased.
 For instance, if you use your credit card to pay child support, alimony, back taxes, or student loans, the credit card company may object to your discharge.

-Why Do People File a Chapter 7 Bankruptcy Case?
+Why Do People File Chapter 7 Bankruptcy?